The Movements and Visibility Cycles

 Looping the Loop (click thumbnail for full-size image, 8 KB).
 This diagram identifies the various points in a superior planet's loop formation.
-The diagram here (7 KB) shows the loops and zig-zag formations that a superior planet is seen to perform.
+The diagram here (7 KB) shows the loops and zig-zag formations that a superior planet is seen to describe.
 Loops are North-facing when the planet is to the North of the ecliptic and South-facing when it is to the South of it.
 The 'hybrid loop' form is a combination of the two; these typically occur when a planet is in the transitional stage between closed loops and zig-zags.
 Southern hemisphere observers, facing Northwards, will see an inverted view (18 KB) of these looping motions.

 The Superior Planets